Ledger-Software/Docs/README.md

 ## Workflow Tracking
 We use [JIRA] to track our workflow.

-## Continous Integration
+## Continuous Integration
-We use [Travis] for Continous Integration.
+We use [Travis] for Continuous Integration.
 All our teams repos can be found at [Travis-Ledger]